 Going to the gym is about much more than building muscle and getting physically stronger.
 You will but there are other more important gains.
 You learn to work.
 You learn to apply consistent effort toward a gain in the future… You develop work ethic.
 At the gym it’s just you and weight.
 You push.
 You pull.
 You lift.
 It’s hard.
 There isn’t a lot of fun.
 It’s lonely.
 Just you and your thoughts.
 You develop an understanding of perseverance and through trial and error how to apply your force of will.
 Life lessons amongst a bunch of dumbbells – kinda ironic.
 But it works.

 Raising men isn’t easy because the process begins while they’re boys.
-All the worry and concern about what it age appropriate, too harsh etc. When I really think about it this isn’t just about raising men… it extends to women, friends, family… everyone.
+All the worry and concern about what is age appropriate, too harsh etc. This isn’t just about raising men… it extends to women, friends, family… everyone.
 It begins with caring.
 You need to care.
-Honesty.
-People aren’t too much a fan of direct feedback these days… and that’s in large part why we are where we are as a society and country.
+You need to be honest.
+People aren’t too much a fan of direct feedback these days… and that’s why we are where we are as a society.
 Rare is the person who wants to help people find their best version – and is willing to tell them the difficult things they need to hear in order to achieve it.
 We’re taught not to be direct and honest.
-We’re taught to provide “feedback sandwiches”, or in my world, “shit sandwiches”… compliments woven into critiques.
+We’re taught to provide “feedback sandwiches” or “shit sandwiches”… Just a bunch of indirect talk around the issues.
 I believe in this: Identify what the person wants.
 What do they really want?
 Figure it out.
 Help then assess and determine what they are doing well and what works.
 Openly identify what isn’t working, the liabilities.
 Develop a game-plan, based on what they told you they want, to achieve it.
 If at any time they change what they want – change the plan.
 But if the goal remains the same – stick to your guns and tell them what they need to do.
 Do not let them off the hook.
 It is the hardest and most loving thing you will ever do for someone… Don’t bullshit anyone… if it’s worthwhile it will probably require a lot of hard work.
 BE HONEST.